kcaisley/frida/docs/usage.md

 describes the simulated time, not the wall-clock runtime of extracted circuits.

 The `spectre` group is excluded by default and requires no custom pytest flag.
-It covers all eleven experiment targets, including six representative comparator cases.
+It covers the maintained ADC, comparator, sampler and capacitor-array targets, including six representative comparator cases.
 Artifacts and diagnostic reports remain beneath timestamped `build/diagnostics/` directories.
 Missing Spectre or an unavailable PDK installation skips with a reason; missing configured inputs, invalid decks, license failures, and simulator errors fail.
 Circuit-check findings remain available in reports;